 I’d summarize it like: Thinking JS has classes is like believing the engine of your car has real horses in it.
 I hope I got it right 🤓

+I personally found what I tweeted, quite significant so I decided to share it in other places, included Linkedin.
 There a guy, front-end dev like me, showed his appreciation for my post and suggested to read a post he wrote on the topic.

+I read it very carefully, this subject passionates me and it was a quite interesting post.
 But at the end, the way the issue was tackled gave me this feeling, it was saying something like “ it would be interesting in theory, but do it this, instead, because everybody does it this way/this is the real trend”.Continue reading →

 An activity of National Research on Innovation about smart working in Italy.

 Very interesting view on the internal perception about privilege and potential issues on the carrier on the other hand.